FranklinUmeObi/FranklinUmeObi/README.md

 ### Hi there, I'm [Franklin Ume Obiekwe][website] 👋

 ## I am a Developer, Designer and a Dreamer!
-- 📫 I'm a Computer Science & Business Student
-at Trinity College Dublin
+- 📫 I'm a Computer Science & Business Student at Trinity College Dublin
 - 💬 I enjoy Full-stack Development, Playing American Football and Socialising
 - 🔭 I’m currently working on landing an Internship
-- 🌱 I’m currently learning everything but mainly React
+- 🌱 I’m currently learning everything (but currently focused on React)
-- 👯 I’m looking to collaborate on new group projects
+- 👯 I’m looking to collaborate on new group projects to strengthen my portfolio

 ### Connect with me:
 [icon_website][website]